CodeReviewDAO/dxd_codereview/Reviews/174 - Ultimate Division - decentralised game with true ownership/2 - Tactical gameplay, NFT marketplace, weekly competition and ranked divisions/README.md

 ## Contribution Policies

-_Confirm that the project contains a `CONTRIBUTING` and `SECURITY` policy, and optionally an associated `Code of Conduct` policy.
-Confirm that Pull Requests and Issues are enabled on the repository and that generally the Project is set up for public participation.
+Project contains CONTRIBUTING, SECURITY and CODE OF CONDUCT policies.
+However, there are some missing parts inside the CONTRIBUTING policy, while not directly affecting the policy, the reviewer suggests that these should either be expanded, or removed completely, to prevent confusion.
+Pull requests and Issues are enabled on the repositories and the project is set up for public participation.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._

-The project contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
-Pull requests and Issues are enabled.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS / FAIL / PASS with Notes
+OSS contribution best practices | PASS

 # Coding Standards